 Before you can begin to work with people from another culture it is important to ensure that staff and volunteers learn some fundamental rules that apply in most cross-cultural settings.
 Multicultural Affairs Queensland provides limited cross cultural training at various times in major centres across the state and there are a number of private trainers offering this service.

 This training should be supplemented with information on communications protocols for the relevant cultural group if these are available.
-Multicultural Affairs Queensland has an on-line communications protocol for working with Culturally and Linguistically Diverse communities (CALDs) and a similar resource for working with Aboriginal and Torres Strait Islander people.
+Multicultural Affairs Queensland has an on-line communications protocol for working with Culturally and Linguistically Diverse communities (CALDs).

 All of these documents address key communication issues such as language, time use, decision-making, and issues of trust specific to each cultural group.